 “My final choice was not easy to make, but I chose Troy’s design because his patch was simple but included many references to my mission.”

-Troy will see his Principia patch flown to space and was invited to the Blue Peter television studios for the unveiling.
+Troy saw his Principia patch flown to space and was invited to the Blue Peter television studios for the unveiling.

 The five runners-up received their artwork framed with a signed photo from Tim.

-Tim will fly to the International Space Station in the Soyuz TMA-19M spacecraft as part of Expedition 46/47, with cosmonaut Yuri Malenchenko and NASA astronaut Tim Kopra.
+Tim flew to the International Space Station in the Soyuz TMA-19M spacecraft as part of Expedition 46/47, with cosmonaut Yuri Malenchenko and NASA astronaut Tim Kopra.
 Each Soyuz spacecraft and Expedition has its own patch.

 The design for Soyuz TMA-19M was created by Luc van den Abeelen with the crew themselves.
 This simple design shows a Soyuz reaching orbit over four shades of blue representing Earth’s land, seas and atmosphere and space.
 Three stars represent the crew and each crewmember's name is accompanied by his national flag.